 Employers across America are seeking the services of clinicians trained to practice within the boundaries of recent federal court decisions and EEOC enforcement actions.
-These decisions and enforcement actions have defined the rules for clinicians who perform post-offer employment testing.
-The topics discussed and skills advanced include:
+These decisions and enforcement actions have defined the rules of post-offer employment testing.

 - The importance of having two tests in one: a “safe for testing” protocol and an ability to work protocol

 - When to deny testing versus when to deny employment

 - How to ensure you memorialize the documentation used to write the test protocol

 - How to work with the employer to determine a return-for-testing policy

 - How to listen for a request for reasonable accommodation during testing

 - How to plan a POET based on the physical demands tied to the essential functions of the job

 - The role of physical effort testing during a POET test